Is filing bankruptcy bad

 Most people who file for bankruptcy are honest people who feel badly about not paying their debts.
 Many believe that bankruptcy is immoral or that they are doing something wrong.
 Perhaps these people are too hard on themselves.

-Why Filing Bankruptcy is Not Bad
+Why Filing Bankruptcy Is Not Bad

 Here are a few reasons why bankruptcy should not be a moral issue: